viktorgullmark/exilence/README.md

 npm install -g @angular/cli
-npm install -g --production windows-build-tools (needs to be run with administrator privileges using powershell) npm install npm start (to serve the project) npm run electron:windows (to build the installer for production)
+npm install -g --production windows-build-tools (needs to be run with administrator privileges using powershell) npm install npm run start (to serve the project) npm run electron:windows (optional, to build the installer for production)
 ```

 To run the API you'll need a local redis-server.